gacela-project/gacela/README.md

 ## Gacela Framework

-This framework helps you to improve the design of your modules.
+Gacela is a class resolver.
+It helps you to improve the design of your modules.

 > Inspired by Spryker Framework: https://github.com/spryker